This article was last updated by on

 However, you should match these problems with the signs of overwatering problems before concluding on the pest problems.

-Therefore, we have compiled a list of pests and insects prevalent in strawberries, their damages, and treatments and preventions.
+Here is a list of prevalent strawberry pests and insects, their damages, and treatments and preventions.

 1. Tarnished Plant Bugs

-Tarnished plant bug is a deadly pest that injects a toxic substance that breaks down the plant tissues, causing significant damage.
+Tarnished plant bug is a deadly insect of strawberries that injects a toxic substance to break down plant tissues.

-The Tarnished bug’s toxin kills plant cells near the feeding site, causing distorted growth surrounding their sting marks.
+The Tarnished bug’s toxin kills plant cells near the feeding site on fruits, causing distorted growth surrounding their sting marks.

-Bugs cause catfacing injury, a distortion of fruit shape that resembles a cat’s puckered cheeks, through their piercing-sucking mouthparts, resulting in significant damage.
+Bugs cause catface injury, a distortion of fruit shape resembling a cat’s puckered cheeks, through their piercing-sucking mouthparts.

-The adult bugs are 1/4 inch in size with wings.
-They display a brassy or tarnished body color with yellow or bronze marks.
+The adult bugs are one-fourth inch in size with wings, a brassy or tarnished body, and yellow or bronze marks.
 Each forewing has a black tip with a yellow triangle.

 The adult females emerge in spring to lay eggs that hatch into 1 mm-sized nymph in about 5-7 days.